-Everyone knows that my biggest issue is the constant sound and increased number of dump trucks running by my house.
-The Hahn's say there will only be 50 trucks a day using this proposed quarry.
+My biggest issue is the constant sound and increased number of dump trucks running by my house.
+The quarry owner says there will only be 50 trucks a day using this proposed quarry.
 That means there will be 100 trucks passing the homes going to and from this quarry.
 Can the Town prevent that number from increasing?
 Can the Town require truck drivers use different routes so no one road is over used, ruining the lives of those who live on it?
 When I have asked these questions in the past, I have been told that the Town can't control where trucks travel as they have a legal right to use the roads.